sofblocks/sofblocks.github.io/_posts/blog/2022-09-26-powershell.md

 ```powershell
 $vm = New-AzVM -ResourceGroup $RG.Name -Location $RG.Location -VirtualNetwork $Vnet.Name -Subnet $subnet.Name  -PublicIpAddressName $PIP.Name -OpenPorts 80,3389 -Name "VmName" -AsJob
 ```
-The AsJob switch runs the command in the backgoung this gives you space and time to run other commands in powershell.
+The AsJob switch runs the command in the background this gives you space and time to run other commands in powershell.
 Such as creation of other resources in Azure.
-You can inspect the job and progress at any time with Get-Job.
+You can inspect the job and progress at any time using the Get-Job cmdlet.
 ```powershell
 Get-Job $vm
 ```